About the Project

 Our Vision

-Our vision is to transform the practice of cultural heritage restoration by placing colour at the centre of an innovative digital framework.
+COLOURS — Collaborative On-cloud Lab for the conservation and digital restoration of ColOUred heritage collectionS — aims to transform the practice of cultural heritage restoration by placing colour at the centre of an innovative digital framework.
 We are developing advanced tools and collaborative environments to analyse, simulate, and visualise restoration outcomes, enabling more precise and sustainable conservation strategies for Europe’s most precious artefacts.

 These tools will be fully integrated into the European Collaborative Cloud for Cultural Heritage (ECCCH) to ensure they are accessible and scalable for all stakeholders.
+Learn more about the project on CORDIS.

 Our Core Objectives